nikitavoloboev/data/docs/other/other.md

 - [How To Correctly Clip Nails](https://www.youtube.com/watch?v=GF6smAEFbNE)
 - [How to sell tickets fairly (2022)](https://barnabas.me/blog/2022/11/selling-tickets-fairly/) ([HN](https://news.ycombinator.com/item?id=33666013))
 - [Ask HN: What is the thing you've built that you regret the most?
 (2022)](https://news.ycombinator.com/item?id=33675112)
+- [Literature Clock](https://literature-clock.jenevoldsen.com/) - Clock using time quotes from the literature, based on the work of Jaap Meijers. ([Code](https://github.com/JohannesNE/literature-clock))